CSU-NSF-SaTC-EDU-Engg-Law/website-fingerprinting/README.md

 </p>

 As can be seen in the screenshot above, the patterns of the packets of each website can be seen clearly on a 3D scale.
 The classifier visualizes the data in a similar way and gives us the most accurate result.

-An interactive version of this graph can be found in the [graphs](graphs) folder.

 ## Limitations and Disclaimers